Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Results and discussion

-The middle and right panels of Fig.~\ref{Mg_2qp_frac} show the similar values for pairs pp[211$\uparrow$, 211$\downarrow$] and pp[101$\uparrow$,330$\uparrow$].
+The middle and right panels of Fig.~\ref{Mg_2qp_frac} show the similar values for pairs pp[211$\uparrow$, 211$\downarrow$] and pp[101$\downarrow$, 330$\uparrow$].
 As compared with left panels, they demonstrate different evolution of the energies and matrix elements.
-At CIDDMI deformations 0.5 $< \beta <$ 0.8, their matrix elements are small, which results in low contributions ${\cal J}_{qq'}$.
-However, their contributions are important at $\beta >$ 0.8, where they explain a growth of the total ${\cal J}_{\rm IB}$.
+At 0.5 $< \beta <$ 0.8, their matrix elements are small, which results in low contributions to ${\cal J}_{qq'}$.

 The behavior of the energy $\epsilon_{qq'}$ for the dominant pair $[211\uparrow, 202\uparrow]$ can be understood if we consider the proton SkM* spectrum in $^{24}$Mg.
 Fig.~\ref{24Mg_sps} shows that, at $\beta $= 0.1-0.3, the Fermi level (F) $[211\uparrow]$ is close to F-1 state $[220\uparrow]$ and F+1 state $[202\uparrow]$.
 The resulting large density of states favors the pairing.
 With increasing $\beta $, these states are more and more separated, which decreases and finally destroys the pairing.
 At 0.5 $< \beta <$ 0.8, the separation is so large that the pairing vanishes.
-Fig.~\ref{24Mg_sps} clearly shows that transition energy $E_{ph}$ for configuration pp$[211\uparrow, 202\uparrow]$ (indicated in the figure by arrows) rapidly grows with $\beta $.
+Following Fig.~\ref{24Mg_sps}, the transition energy $E_{ph}$ for configuration pp$[211\uparrow, 202\uparrow]$ (indicated in the figure by arrows) rapidly grows with $\beta $.

-The similar analysis shows that, in $^{20}$Ne, CIDDMI is mainly provided by proton and neutron configurations [211$\uparrow$, 220$\uparrow$].
+The similar analysis shows that, in $^{20}$Ne, the anomalous behaviour of $\cal J$ is mainly provided by proton and neutron configurations [211$\uparrow$, 220$\uparrow$].

+Altogether, we see that, in light deformed Z=N nuclei, a {\it single} 2qp configuration can determine behavior of ${\cal J}(\beta)$.
+Moreover, just this configuration makes the behavior counterintuitive, i.e. with $d{\cal J}/d\beta < 0$.